Advanced Spanish Language, Literature, and Culture in Oviedo

 As a complement to the course content, students will live with host families located within walking distance to campus.
 Host families offer the ideal opportunity to deepen the immersive experience and expand language learning.

-Scholarship Opportunity: If interested, please refer to the Scholarship Essay in the program application, and speak with your GEO advisor if you have questions.
-The number of awards and award amounts will be posted soon.
-Award recipients are chosen based on academic merit and financial need.
+Scholarship Opportunity: Applicants to this program will have the option to apply for a program-specific scholarship.
+Five awards of $1,000 each are available.
+If interested, please refer to the Scholarship Essay in the program application, and speak with your GEO advisor if you have questions.
+Award recipients are chosen based on their scholarship essay, overall program application related to academic merit, and financial need.
 The due date for the Scholarship Essay is February 15, 2023.